oskitone/higher_lower/assembly_guide/docs/make-some-noise.md

 ---
 id: make-some-noise
 title: Make some noise
-description: How to start getting noises out of the Scout.
+description: How to start getting noises out of Higher Lower
 sidebar_label: Make some noise
 slug: /make-some-noise
 ---

 ## Steps

-1. Solder volume potentiometer (aka "pot") **RV1**, resistor **R3** (10k), and headphone jack **J1**.
+1. Solder trim potentiometer (aka "trimpot") **RV2** (1k, marked "102") and capacitor **C2** (220uF).
-   - A trick to get the pot to snap in better is to _gently_ push its tabs inward before popping it onto the PCB.
-   - Make sure **RV1** and **J1** are pushed all the way into PCB before soldering all the way.
-   - You can use a bit of tape or "Blu-Tack" adhesive to hold **J1** in place as you solder.
+   - Make sure **RV2** is pushed all the way into PCB before soldering all the way.
+You can use a bit of tape or "Blu-Tack" adhesive to hold it in place as you solder.
-2. Connect your headphones into the headphone jack. _Push firmly until it clicks in all the way._
+   - **C2** has polarity.
+Match its white side to the white side of its footprint.
+2. Wire speaker to **LS1**.
+   1. Thread remaining ribbon cable through hole.
+      TODO: picture
+   2. Strip insulation and solder to **LS1**.
+   3. Strip and solder the other ends to the speaker, matching the "+" and "-" sides.

 ## Test

-With power on, turn up the volume with the potentiometer and press **SW2**.
-You should hear a tone from the headphones in both the left and right channels.
-Power off.

-TODO: picture

-If only one side of the headphones is making noise, check to see that the headphone jack is pushed all the way in.
+Sliding **SW1** to power the board, a little tune plays out of the speaker and **RV2** controls its volume (try adjusting it with a screwdriver).
+This is the "Higher Lower" theme song!

-Still working as expected?
+Not working as expected?
 Check the [PCB troubleshooting](pcb-troubleshooting.md) section.
 Otherwise, continue to the next step.